blueSparrow2000/multi-object-gravity-simulator/README.md

 2025.03.30 Added thrust, rotate sound effects
 Jacket bug fix: now you can add more systems without bug!
 Added DEBUG flag in the simulator: shows speed in the info_text of the locked matter
+Added angular velocity limit

 TBU
 - Add laser function to rocket